A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Discussions

-We remark that \cite{ghadimi2016accelerated} only consider convergence to the first order optimal solution, and therefore cannot justify the advantage of the momentum in escaping from saddle points; \cite{jin2017accelerated} only consider a batch algorithm, which cannot explain why the momentum hurts when MSGD converges to optima.
+\cite{ghadimi2016accelerated} only consider convergence to the first order optimal solution, and therefore cannot justify the advantage of the momentum in escaping from saddle points; \cite{jin2017accelerated} only consider a batch algorithm, which cannot explain why the momentum hurts when MSGD converges to optima.
 Moreover, \cite{jin2017accelerated} need an additional negative curvature exploitation procedure, which is not used in popular Nesterov's accelerated gradient algorithms.
+We summarize the comparison between our results and related works in Table \ref{comparison}.

+Our analysis technique is closely related to several recent works using stochastic differential equations to study stochastic gradient-based methods. \cite{li2017stochastic} adopt a numerical SDE approach to derive the so-called Stochastic Modified Equations for VSGD.
+However, their analysis requires the drift term in the SDE to be bounded, which is not satisfied by MSGD.
+Other results consider SDE approximations of several accelerated SGD algorithms for convex smooth problems only \citep{wang2017asymptotic,krichene2017acceleration}.
+In contrast, our analysis is for nonconvex problems, which are more general and more technically challenging.

+In a broader sense, our work is also related to \cite{matthews2018gaussian, rotskoff2018neural, mei2018mean, mei2019mean, sirignano2018mean,sirignano2019mean} which use weak convergence to prove the asymptotic approximation of extreme large neural networks.
+However, they consider the size of the networks goes to infinity, while we consider the case that step size goes to 0.